Start a conversation

 ----

 As an added measure, I like to make sure Windows does not "Park" any of the cores on my processor.
-Parking and unparking cores can theoretically causes blips and sync issues with audio software.
+Parking and unparking cores can theoretically cause blips and sync issues with audio software.

 ----